🇬🇧 EN

 Is VAT on the replacement car deductible?

-Yes, provided that its exclusive use for the business activity can be justified and it is properly documented.
+Yes, provided its exclusive use for the business activity can be justified and it is well documented.

-Do I have to invoice the replacement car if I offer it free of charge?
+Do I need to invoice the replacement car if I offer it for free?

-No, but it is advisable to keep contractual evidence of the free service.
+It is not mandatory, but it is advisable to leave contractual evidence of the free service.

-What accounting entry is used for depreciation of the courtesy vehicle?
+What accounting entry is used for the depreciation of the courtesy vehicle?

-The standard depreciation entry for property, plant and equipment is used, with accounts 681 and 281.
+The standard depreciation entry for tangible fixed assets is used, with accounts 681 and 281.

 Is the vehicle expense deductible if the customer is not charged?

-Yes, if it is justified as part of the dealership's after-sales service.
+Yes, if it is justified that it is part of the dealership's after-sales service.

 Continue reading